ShubhadeepSadhukhan1993/fastSF/paper.md

 # Results

-We validate `Kolmogorov41` by using it to compute the structure functions for specific cases, and then comparing our results with those obtained analytically.
+We validate `fastSF` by using it to compute the structure functions for specific cases, and then comparing our results with those obtained analytically.
-We validate `Kolmogorov41` by comparing the numerical results with analytical results for idealized $\mathbf{u}$ and $\theta$ fields as well as with the predictions of K41 [@Kolmogorov:Dissipation; @Kolmogorov:Structure].
+We validate `fastSF` by comparing the numerical results with analytical results for idealized $\mathbf{u}$ and $\theta$ fields as well as with the predictions of K41 [@Kolmogorov:Dissipation; @Kolmogorov:Structure].

 ### Problem 1